• Skip to primary navigation

 Margarita on the Rocks Recipe

-There's nothing better than a classic Margarita on the Rocks!
+A classic Margarita on the Rocks recipe is the perfect cocktail!
 With fresh lime and tequila, this is the perfect margarita to sip on a warm day.
 Just 3 ingredients and few minutes is all you need to create a margarita from scratch!

 Classic Margarita on the rocks served in a cocktail glass on ice.